Digital-Tvilling/react-jsoncanvas/README.md

 # react-jsoncanvas
-A react library to render JSON Canvas
+A React library to render JSON Canvas